 Printer Friendly PDF

-Cervical cancer is a disease in which cancer cells form in the cervix or the lower part of a woman’s uterus.
-Cervical cancer is primarily caused by HPV (Human Papillomavirus) infections.
-While cervical cancer was once a leading cause of cancer death for women, the number of diagnoses and deaths has decreased dramatically due to early detection and prevention.
+Cervical cancer occurs when cancer cells form in the cervix or the lower part of a woman’s uterus.
+Cervical cancer is primarily caused by HPV infections.
+While cervical cancer was once a leading cause of cancer death for women, the number of diagnoses and deaths have decreased dramatically due to early detection and prevention.

-- This year alone, 12,170 new cases of cervical cancer are expected to be diagnosed in the United States.
+- In 2014, 12,360 new cases of cervical cancer were expected to be diagnosed in women in the United States.

-- In 2012, 4,220 women in the United States are expected to die from cervical cancer.
+- In 2014, 4,020 women in the United States were expected to die from cervical cancer.

 - When detected early before the cancer spreads from the primary site, women have a 91 percent survival rate after five years.

-- One in 147 women will be diagnosed with cervical cancer during her lifetime.
+- About 0.7 percent of women will be diagnosed with cervical cancer during her lifetime.

-- An estimated 1,255 Texas women will be diagnosed and 392 are expected to die from the disease in 2012.
+- An estimated 1,253 Texas women were expected to be diagnosed with cervical cancer in 2014 and 429 were expected to die from the disease in 2014.

 - Human Papillomavirus (HPV): A large number of cervical cancer cases are caused by an HPV infection, which can trigger changes in cell reproduction, and in some cases, cause cervical cancer.
 Women who have had many sexual partners or began having intercourse at a young age face an increased risk for HPV infection.